Julia Trotzki

 Freshly squeezed lime juice

-This mixture is usually shaken with ice and served in a glass with a salted rim.
+This mixture is usually shaken with ice and served in a glass with a salt rim.

-But why does it often taste better at the bar?
+But why does it often taste better in the bar?

-Honestly: It's all about the little details.
-The right type of tequila, fresh rather than bottled lime, the quality of the ice, and whether you use a shaker or not.
+Honestly: It’s all in the little details.
+The right type of tequila, fresh lime instead of bottled, the quality of the ice, and whether or not you use a shaker.

 And: Not every Margarita has to taste the same.
-Modern variants like our Valencia Margarita replace or complement classic ingredients – for example, with almond syrup and chili pepper rim instead of salt.
+Modern variations like our Valencia Margarita replace or add to classic ingredients – for example, with almond syrup and chili pepper rim instead of salt.

 Even non-alcoholic Margaritas follow the same principle: citrus, sweetness, balance – just without alcohol.

 Once you understand the basics, you can get creative later.
-And that's exactly why you now have the classic recipe at hand.
+And for that, you now have the classic recipe at your fingertips.

 Ingredients (for 1 glass)